Pakistani rupee: Coins

 In 1948, coins were introduced in denominations of 1 pice, 1/2, 1 and 2 annas, 1/4, 1/2 and 1 rupee.
 1 pie coins were added in 1951.
 In 1961, coins for 1, 5 and 10 pice were issued, followed later the same year by 1 paisa, 5 and 10 paise coins.
 In 1963, 10 and 25 paise coins were introduced, followed by 2 paise the next year.
 Re.
 1/- coins were reintroduced in 1979, followed by Rs.
 2/- in 1998 and Rs.
 5/- in 2002.
 2 paise coins were last minted in 1976, with 1 paisa coins ceasing production in 1979.
 The 5, 10, 25 and 50 paise all ceased production in 1996.
 There are two variations of Rs.
-2/- coins: most have clouds above the Badshahi Masjid but many do not.
+2/- coins: most have clouds above the Badshahi Mosque but many don't.
 The Re.
 1/- and Rs.
-2/- coins were changed to aluminium in 2007.
+2/- coins were changed to Aluminium in 2007.

-Paisa denominated coins ceased to be legal tender in 2013, leaving the Re.
+Paisa-denominated coins ceased to be legal tender in 2013, leaving the Re.
 1/- coin as the minimum legal tender.
 On 15 October 2015, the Pakistan government introduced a revised Rs.
 5/- coin with a reduced size and weight and having a golden colour, made from a composition of copper-nickel-zinc, and also in 2016 a Rs.
 10/- coin was introduced into circulation.

 In 2019 the Pakistan government introduced a commemorative Rs.
-50/- coin to celebrate the 550th birthday of Sri Gru Nanak Dev Ji and in tribute of opening of new Gurdwara of Kartarpur Pakistan.
+50/- coin to celebrate the 550th birthday of Guru Nanak and in tribute of opening of new Gurdwara of Kartarpur, Pakistan.

 Banknotes

 On 1 April 1948, provisional notes were issued by the Reserve Bank of India and the Government of India on behalf of the Government of Pakistan, for use exclusively within Pakistan, without the possibility of redemption in India.
 Printed by the India Security Press in Nasik, these notes consist of Indian note plates engraved (not overprinted) with the words GOVERNMENT OF PAKISTAN in English and "Hukumat-e-PAKISTAN" in Urdu added at the top and bottom, respectively, of the watermark area on the front only; the signatures on these notes remain those of Indian banking and finance officials.
+Additionally, the United Kingdom's Thomas De La Rue and Company, along with Bradbury Wilkinson and Company, manufactured various denominations for Pakistan.

+After independence, the Pakistani government established a national security printing facility in 1949, named the Pakistan Security Printing Corporation (PSPC).
+This venture, a partnership between Thomas De La Rue & Co.
+Ltd. (holding a 40% stake) and the Pakistani Government (with a 60% stake), started with a capital of 7.5 million rupees.
+The foundation for the facility was laid in Karachi by the Governor General of Pakistan on 11 March 1949.
+In selecting a printing method, the PSPC chose the intaglio process over the lithographic method due to concerns about counterfeiting and regional security issues with India.
+This decision reflected a preference for a higher-security printing technique.